gigiobix/kubewebctl/guide.md

     cd ..
     kubectl apply -f website-crd.yaml

 In this file, we describe a parent resource, i.e. the website with all required fields.
-To tell the Metacontroller how to reconcile this custom resource with the actual resurces, i.e. the pods and other objects implementing the website, we nedd to define a composite controller descriptor as for the ``website-cc.yaml`` file
+To tell the Metacontroller how to reconcile this custom resource with the actual resurces, i.e. the pods and other objects implementing the website, we need to define a composite controller descriptor as for the ``website-cc.yaml`` file

 ```yaml
 apiVersion: metacontroller.k8s.io/v1alpha1